Degenerative Spine Disorders

 • The extent of activities and occupation

-• The nature of the underlying disease in the patient
+• The nature of any underlying disease in the patient

 Cervical Spine Disorders

-Cervical spine disorders most commonly present with neck and shoulder aches, and subsequently, arm pain and numbness or electric shock-like sensations in the arms and fingers.
-They are most commonly caused by ageing, trauma (whiplash injury), and daily stress and strain from abnormal head and neck postures.
+The most common symptoms of cervical spine disorders are neck and shoulder aches, followed by arm pain, numbness, or electric shock-like sensations in the arms and fingers.
+They are mainly caused by ageing, trauma (whiplash injury), and daily stress and strain from abnormal head and neck postures.

-Nowadays, abnormal head and neck postures with early degenerative changes in the cervical spine are very common among those in younger age groups, people who excessively use their smartphones, employees with deskbound jobs and highway or taxi drivers who drive for long periods.
+Nowadays, abnormal head and neck postures with early degenerative changes in the cervical spine are commonly diagnosed in youngsters, people who use their smartphones excessively, employees with desk jobs, and highway or taxi drivers who travel long-distance.

-The cervical spine associated with disc herniation or spinal cord compression is the most severe condition that requires prompt decompression and appropriate treatment.
-It may result in severe nerve root or spinal cord damage, resulting in total paralysis and permanent disability if left untreated.
-Cervical spine disorders are:
+The cervical spine associated with disc herniation or spinal cord compression is the most severe condition that requires prompt decompression and proper treatment.
+If left untreated, it may result in severe nerve root or spinal cord damage, leading to total paralysis and permanent disability.
+The cervical spine disorders are:

 • Cervical spondylosis